 Though the Yucatan Peninsula and other parts of the Gulf of Mexico coast are affected by the North Atlantic hurricane season, the Pacific coast of Mexico can still be a good hurricane season choice.
 Popular beach destinations such as Puerto Vallarta, Mazatlan, Acapulco, Huatulco, and Ixtapa are all on the Pacific Coast.
 September is generally the low season, with better prices and fewer crowds, and October and November are a shoulder season with prices that fall below high-season rates.

-Check Prices for Vallarta Shores in Puerto Vallarta
+Check Prices for Vallarta Shores beach hotel in Puerto Vallarta

 More from SmarterTravel: